Explore: Physician Assistant

 |1 year||Psychology/Sociology||PSYC 401 and SOC 400 recommended|

-Master’s degree PA programs, as well as many certificate programs, require the GRE exam.
+Many PA programs require the GRE exam.
 The MCAT is not required.
 The central application service for the majority of PA programs is CASPA (www.caspaonline.org).
 Processing of applications usually begins in April with deadlines between October and February.
 Applicants are advised to apply early.

 Contact the PAEA at: